Pumprlfl/Code2/README.md

 put classes in seperate files with "export class ClassName"
 classes to be used in the same program must use the same namespace properties declared in constructor can be given _property? to only use them if needed
+null: represents absence of any object value and is treated as falsy(https://developer.mozilla.org/en-US/docs/Glossary/Falsy)

 Oldmacdonald: